hollowaykeanho/Upscaler/README.md

 > the command to use your default model and scaling for your programming
 > efficiencies.
 Recommend you use `$HOME/bin` directory if it is set visible in
 > your `$PATH` value.

-> NOTE:
->
-> Re-packaging efforts are unlikely because it's a bad investment.
-It's either
-> I spend the time study NCNN implementations and write the whole XinTao's
-> RealESRGAN-Vulcan program as my own codes or glued the existing programs
-> together with POSIX compliant shell script.
-At the moment, I do not have the
-> resources to rewrite or study the NCNN.